eclipse-langium/langium-website/hugo/content/guides/customizing_cli.md

 If you've been following along from the hello world example produced by the yeoman generator, then you'll have some errors that we'll need to correct.

-If you have errors with regards to your imports of `HelloWorldLanguageMetaData`, this is likely related to your `grammar NAME` in your langium file.
-The name of your metadata will change based on your grammar file's name, so be sure to update those imports as needed.
+If you have errors with regards to any imports of `HelloWorld...`, this is likely related to your `grammar NAME` in your langium file being something different.
+The name of these imports will change based on your grammar file's name after `npm run langium:generate`, so in each case you should be able to change each import to `MyLanguage...` to resolve the issue.

 You may also have build errors related to the generator logic, especially if it was written for the hello-world semantic model.
 For now, we can comment out the generator function's contents in **src/cli/generator.ts**, return an empty string, and comment/remove the imports to make TS happy.
 In the next guide, we'll come back to it and implement an initial version of a generator for our language.